telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

 1. Enter a valid email (mandatory) and notes (optional), and then click **Share**.

 ### Managing Users

-The **Manage Users** option appears only if the session snapshot is stored in the cloud and shared.
+The **Manage Users** option appears if the session snapshot is stored in the cloud and shared.
 Click **Manage Users** to prompt a window that allows you to manage the list of users with access to the shared session.

 ### Deleting Shared Sessions